 In a very simplified example, you can see that the server above has four CPUs so that would equate to a four CPU license.
 In practice it's a little more complicated as many of the Oracle products are licensed at the core level, but that gives you an overview of the license model.

 Standard Edition database licensing is simply based on the physical CPU’s in the server.
 You buy 1 CPU license for every CPU, however, be aware SE2 can only be deployed on servers with a maximum capacity of 2 CPU sockets.

-It’s important to note that various database editions have their own restrictions and specific licensing policies that you need to be aware of when you architect an Oracle environment or buying a piece of hardware to deploy Oracle on.
-Speak to a DSP Oracle Licensing specialist to understand those restrictions.
+It’s important to note that various database editions have their own restrictions and specific licensing policies that you need to be aware of when you architect an Oracle environment or buy a piece of hardware to deploy Oracle on.
+Speak to a DSP-Explorer Oracle Licensing specialist to understand those restrictions.

 When comparing the cost options of an NUP license against a CPU license there's roughly a breakeven point where one CPU is equivalent to 50 named user licenses, so again depending on the number of named users and the spec of the hardware you’re deploying on, there will be a point where one license metric is more cost-effective than the other.

 At DSP-Explorer we have extensive experience in helping customers with commercial modelling for their Oracle license environment so should you have a specific scenario then please don't hesitate to get in touch, or book a meeting...